Alex Frost (artist)

 Alex Frost is a British contemporary artist, exhibiting internationally.

 Background

 Alex Frost currently lives and works in Birmingham, UK.
-He is currently Assistant Professor in Fine Art at Coventry University.
+He is an Assistant Professor in Fine Art at Coventry University.

 Exhibitions

 Frost's often humorous work addresses the fluid boundaries between public and private space, the virtual and physical, the temporal and permanent.
 He is best known for his large mosaic sculptures that depict product packaging and branding.
 These have been included in exhibitions at Dundee Contemporary Arts, Venice Biennale, Milton Keynes Gallery, Studio Voltaire and Frieze Sculpture Park.

 In 2018, he devised 'Wet Unboxing', a series of videos he uploaded onto YouTube.
 In these videos he opened products underwater.
-The products were all symbolic of a life on the go', a lifestyle of super-convenience.
+The products were representative of a life 'on the go', a lifestyle of super-convenience.
 Vice Motherboard described these videos as 'a proto-meme—a precious, terrifying embryo—of the next new trend'.

 Residencies

 In 2015 he was Phynance Resident at Flat Time House, London.
 His other residencies include Cove Park, Scotland in 2014; The Walled Garden, Glasgow in 2013; AIR Antwerpen, Belgium in 2010; Glenfiddich Artist Residency, Dufftown, Scotland in 2009; Artsway, Hampshire in 2007; Spike Island, Bristol in 2002 and Grizedale Arts, Cumbria in 2000.